Does child support ever end early in NC?

 Deviation from the guideline amount is rare and generally is used to increase the amount required for children with special dietary or medical needs.
-The Court does not consider the expenses of the payor such as rent or a car payment in setting child support.
+The Court generally does not consider the expenses of the payor such as rent or a car payment in setting child support amount.

 Is daycare included in child support in NC?